brittyazel/Neuron/README.md

 # Neuron

-Neuron is a full featured action Bar addon for [World of Warcraft: Battle for Azeroth](https://worldofwarcraft.com/en-us/), updated for Patch 8.1.5
+Neuron is a full featured action Bar addon for [World of Warcraft: Shadowlands](https://worldofwarcraft.com/en-us/), updated for Patch 9.0.5

 ## Manual Install:
-I do not recommend downloading this addon directly from Github, as there are CurseForge packaging modifications made the the addon upon release.
+I do not recommend downloading this addon directly from Github, as there are CurseForge packaging modifications made to the addon upon release.
 These modifications include updating all included libraries to their latest release versions and pulling in all of the crowd sourced localizations.
 I have made an effort to pull in periodic samplings of these, but what you will find in the packaged versions on CurseForge or WowInterface will be much more up to date.

+## Want to Donate?
+Making add-ons is a lot of work!
+Your help goes a huge way to making my add-on work possible.
+If you would like to Donate, [Github Sponsors](https://github.com/sponsors/brittyazel "Sponsor Me") is the preferred method as they are currently matching donations dollar for dollar and take zero cut.

 ## Translating